appacademy/SWEO-Part-Time-Resources/1-Module/1-week/4-day/README.md

 - Syntax
   - `for` keyword
-  - parenthesis that has ... separated by a semi-colon
+  - parenthesis that has the following separated by a semi-colon
     - an `initial expression` (like a counter)
     - a conditional of when to run the loop
     - if truthy, the loop will run.